Machine learning customer service ↓

 Experiments and exhibitions with moving sound in multi speaker installations and with the controlled use of audio feedback started around 1985

 As did the creation of mechanical sound making devices.
-This one uses pieces of tape attached to small electric motors ↓

 This one is for electric motor, bicycle wheel, large hammer and steel sheet ↓